Serving Chicago

 Military

 Pete is also an Infantryman and Captain in the Illinois Army National Guard.
 He originally joined the military under the National Call to Service program.
-Prior to earning his commission, Pete served as a Staff Sergeant and Civil Affairs Team Leader in the Army Reserve.
+Prior to earning his commission, Pete served as a Civil Affairs Team Leader in the Army Reserve.

 Education